el-f/CS-Material-And-Snippets/Data Structures/src/Concordance/README.txt

 #
 #		O(m) - going through all the chars and leaving only letters and spaces + splitting by spaces
 #		O(nlgn)/O(n) - for each word (O(n)) insert it into the tree (O(lgn)/O(n))
+#		O(1) - for each repeating word insert the current line number into the existing LinkedList
 #
 #
 #	Complexity Of Printing/Creating Output File: